-A subscriber must provide notice to remove dependents who are no longer eligible due to divorce, annulment, dissolution, or a qualifying event of a dependent ceasing to be eligible as a dependent child.
-The notice must be received within 60 days of the last day of the month the dependents no longer meet the eligibility criteria described in the "Eligibility" section on page 18.
+A subscriber must provide notice to remove a dependent who is no longer eligible due to divorce, annulment, dissolution, or a qualifying event of a dependent ceasing to be eligible as a dependent child.
+The notice must be received within 60 days of the last day of the month the dependent no longer meets the eligibility criteria described in the section titled "Eligibility."
 An employee must notify their employing agency.
 Any other subscriber must notify the PEBB Program.
-Consequences for not submitting notice within the required 60 days may include, but are not limited to:
+Consequences for not submitting notice within 60 days may include, but are not limited to:

-- The dependent losing eligibility to continue PEBB dental coverage under one of the continuation coverage options described on page 25 of this certificate of coverage; - The subscriber being billed for claims paid by the dental plan that were received after the dependent lost eligibility; - The subscriber being unable to recover subscriber-paid insurance premiums for dependents that lost their eligibility; and - The subscriber being responsible for premiums paid by the state for the dependent's dental plan coverage after the dependent lost eligibility.
+- The dependent losing eligibility to continue PEBB dental coverage under one of the continuation coverage options described in the section titled "Options For Continuing PEBB Dental coverage;" - The subscriber being billed for claims paid by the dental plan for services that were received after the dependent lost eligibility; - The subscriber being unable to recover subscriber-paid insurance premiums for the dependent that lost their eligibility; and - The subscriber being responsible for premiums paid by the state for the dependent's dental plan coverage after the dependent lost eligibility.